How to Succeed in Community College

-It can be intimidating at first to meet with an advisor - especially if you’ve never done it before.
-That’s why we made a list of the best questions to ask your academic advisor to make your meetings productive and go as smoothly as possible!
+It can be intimidating at first to meet with your academic advisor, especially if you’ve never done it before.
+That’s why we made a list of the best questions to ask your academic advisor to make your time with them productive!

 Learn good study habits

-You’ve probably heard this before, but students spend a LOT of time studying in college - so picking up good study habits early is helpful!
-Read our best study tips here.
+You’ve probably heard this before, but students spend a lot of time studying in college.
+This is why picking up good study habits early is helpful!
+Read about our best study tips here.

 Office hours are hours that professors make themselves available to students outside of class to ask questions, understand difficult concepts, and receive help.
-Just like your academic advisor or counselor, your professors are there to help you learn and succeed, so be sure to reach out when you need help!
-Showing up to office hours is a good way to make connections with your professors and show them that you want to do well in their classes.
+Just like your academic advisor, your professors are there to help you learn and succeed, so be sure to reach out when you need help!
+Showing up to office hours is a good way to make connections with your professors and show them that you want to succeed in their classes.

 Manage your time

 College students are busy!
-If you have other responsibilities outside of school, like work, extracurricular activities, or taking care of family, you may have to practice a good amount of time management.
+If you have responsibilities outside of school, like work, extracurricular activities, or taking care of family, it can be helpful to build good time management habits.
 Read our best tips for planning a productive day here!

 Utilize your school’s resources

-College campuses are packed with students, so they have plenty of great resources available to students to de-stress, have fun, stay healthy, and succeed in their jobs and academics.
+Colleges usually have plenty of resources available to students to de-stress, have fun, stay healthy, and succeed in their jobs and academics.
 These resources are typically free, because access to them is covered in your tuition and student fees.
 Here are a few of the free resources you’ll likely find on your campus:

-There are many career paths to choose from after finishing community college - so being informed of all of your options is important.
-If you’re unsure of what you want to do professionally after finishing school, talk to someone at your school’s career center!
+There are many career paths to choose from after finishing community college!
+If you’re unsure of what you want to do professionally after finishing college, talk to someone at your career center.
 They can walk you through potential career options with your degree as well as connect you to jobs or internships that can give you some valuable job experience in your desired field!